nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 5.16 Editing the data file

-Data is saved as a JSON file to the following location `[JAR file location]/data/budgetbaby.json`.
-If you are an advanced user, feel free to update data directly by editing that file.
+Data is saved as an encoded JSON file to the following location `[JAR file location]/data/budgetbaby.json`.
+You are
+<strong>NOT RECOMMENDED</strong> to edit the file in any way.

 **:exclamation: Caution:**
-If your changes to the data file makes invalidates its format, BudgetBaby will discard all your data and start with an empty data file at the next run.
+If your changes to the data file invalidates its format, BudgetBaby will discard all your data and start with an empty data file at the next run.

 ---